auravila/DataScience-Capstone/README.md

 ![](https://github.com/auravila/DataScience-Capstone/blob/main/Screenshots/1-automlrundetails.png)

 Note:
-A possibility worth evaluating in order to obtain better results will be to reduce the number of variables and features and obtain more data to reduce the risk of overfitting.
+- A possibility worth evaluating in order to obtain better results will be to reduce the number of variables and features and obtain more data to reduce the risk of overfitting.
+- Run the Bayesian sampling
+- Write a better scoring approace and introduce a different function in the tran.py to score the model.

 ## Model Deployment